poppy-project/pypot/samples/notebooks/readme.md

 One of the great features of the Notebook is that they can be read directly online without needing to install anything on your laptop.
 The **only thing you need is a web browser!**

 Thanks to the [nbviewer](http://nbviewer.ipython.org) website, you can read any Notebook online.
+You can also directly view them on [Github](https://github.com).
 The Notebooks from the Poppy Project can be directly found [here](http://nbviewer.ipython.org/github/poppy-project/pypot/tree/master/samples/notebooks/).
-A list of the "best" Notebook is also maintained at the top of this readme.
-Using [nbviewer](http://nbviewer.ipython.org) is also a very convenient way of sharing your Notebooks with other.
+A list of the "best" Notebook is also maintained [here](https://poppy-project.gitbooks.io/poppy-docs/content/en/programming/notebooks.html).

-Yet this technique is limited to reading a Notebook.
-If you want to run it yourself and play with the code you will have to use one of the other techniques described below.
+If you want to run notebooks yourself and play with the code you will have to use one of the other techniques described below.

 # Connecting to a Remote Notebook

-The Poppy Creature we developed are usually provided with an embedded board (e.g. a [raspberry pi](http://www.raspberrypi.org)) with all the software tools needed to run [pypot](https://github.com/poppy-project/pypot) already installed - this means a python interpreter, the pypot and poppy pacakges and an [IPython Notebook](http://ipython.org/notebook.html) server.
+The Poppy Creature we developed are usually provided with an embedded board (e.g. a [raspberry pi](http://www.raspberrypi.org)) with all the software tools needed to run [pypot](https://github.com/poppy-project/pypot) already installed - this means a python interpreter, the pypot and poppy pacakges and [Jupyter Notebook](http://jupyter.org) server.
 Thus, you do not need to install anything specific on your personal computer to connect to a remote Notebook.

-When plugged, the embedded board of the Poppy Creature should automatically start an IPython Notebook server providing access to all the notebooks tutorials.
+When plugged, the embedded board of the Poppy Creature should automatically start a Jupyter Notebook server providing access to all the notebooks tutorials.

 Assuming that you creature is connected to the same network as your computer (see [here](https://github.com/pierre-rouanet/rasp-poppy) for details), they can be accessed just by connecting to an url such as: http://poppy-ergo-jr.local:8080/notebooks where *poppy-ergo-jr* is the hostname of your creature.
 This could be replaced by *poppy-humanoid*, *poppy-torso*... depending on the creature you are working with.